pypiserver/pypiserver/README.md

 Try **curl <http://localhost:8080/action/health>**

-### Exposing `pypi-server` on a custom prefix URL
+### Exposing `pypi-server` on a URL with a custom prefix

 The `--server-base-url` config option enables hosting your `pypi-server` deployment behind a URL prefix.

 It can come handy when you are exposing `pypi-server` through a proxy or ingress.